History of endoscopic ultrasonography(EUS)

 From ref.18 Transducer and commutator in oil bag.
 Sound energy is coupled to and from the transducer through the slip-ring commutator because of the full 360° rotation of the transducer.

 From ref.18 Transesophageal cross-sectional echocardiograms in a patient with mitral stenosis.
 The cross section is horizontal and shows the heart as viewed from the cardiac apex.
-A : a frame during diastole and B : a frame during systole.
+A: a frame during diastole and B: a frame during systole.
 Interatrial septum (IAS) is seen without dropout.
-AML= anterior mitral leaflet, ESO = esoophagus, IVS = interventricular septum, LA = left atrium, LV = left ventricle, PML = posterior mitral leaflet, RA = right atrium, RV = right ventricle, TV = tricuspid valve.
+AML= anterior mitral leaflet, ESO = esophagus, IVS = interventricular septum, LA = left atrium, LV = left ventricle, PML = posterior mitral leaflet, RA = right atrium,

-19. Hisanaga K, Hisanaga A, Nagata K, Ichie Y. Transesophageal cross-sectional echocardiography.
-Am.
-Heart J. 100:605-609, 1980
+19. Hisanaga K, Hisanaga A, Nagata K, Ichie Y. Transesophageal cross-sectional

-From ref.19 Transesphageal horizontal scan at the level of the aortic valve in a patient with mitral stenosis.
+From ref.19 Transesophageal horizontal scan at the level of the aortic valve in a patient with mitral stenosis.
 The aortic cusps are closed in diastole.
 Large left atrium is seen.
 Right ventricular outflow tract is seen anterior to the aorta.
 AV = aortic valve, RVOT = right ventricular outflow tract.

 From ref.19 Transesophageal vertical linear scan through the pulmonary artery in a normal subject.
 Bifurcation of pulmonary artery and part of ascending aorta are seen.
 AO = aorta, PA = pulmonary artery , BI = bifurcation of pulmonary artery.

-20. Hisanaga K, Hisanaga A, Kambe T. Transgastric sonography and examination technique.
-Proceedings of the Japan Society of Ultrasonics in Medicine 37:413-414, 1980
+20. Hisanaga K, Hisanaga A, Kambe T. Transgastric sonography and examination

-Proceedings of the Japan Society of Ultrasonics in Medicine 37:413-414, 1980 (ref.12)
+technique.
+Proceedings of the Japan Society of Ultrasonics in Medicine 37:413-414, 1980 Paper of the filling stomach with water method

 Photography of the original paper.

-From ref.20 Fig.2 Horizontal scan through the stomach posterior wall in a normal adult by using the transgastric sector scanner with gastrofiberscope when the stomach was filled with water.
+From ref.20 Fig.12 Horizontal scan through the stomach posterior wall in a normal adult by using the transgastric sector scanner with a gastrofiberscope when the stomach was filled with water.
 Left kidney is seen clearly.
 Near gain was very low in order to remove noise rings.
 SW = stomach wall, LK = left kidney, V = vertebra, R = right, L = left

 Content of this paper is the method of filling the stomach with water during EUS examination in order to increase acoustic contact between the stomach wall and transducer.
 Hisanaga performed this method in 1980.

-21. Hisanaga K, Hisanaga A. Endoscopic ultrasound system with an optical fiberscope and examination technique --filing stomach with water method--, Eizou Jouhou Medical(in Japanese) Vol.12, No.13, pp773-776, August 1980
+21. Hisanaga K, Hisanaga A. Endoscopic ultrasound system with an optical fiberscope

 From ref.21 Fig.1 Diagrammatic illustration of the transgastric ultrasound sector scanner with a gastrofiberscope.

 From ref.21 Fig.3 Transducer in stomach when a normal adult drunk water over 300ml.
-Comment : There is no dot noise pattern in original photo.

 From ref.21 Fig.4 Horizontal scan through the stomach posterior wall in a normal adult by using the transgastric sector scanner with a gastrofiberscope when the normal adult did not drink water.